barionleg/cesium.wiki.gs/Material-System-Details.md

 ## Phase 5

 * How does this fit with the effects framework for models?
 Can they work well together?

+## Questions

+* How important is it to support multiple texture coordinates, i.e., different coordinates for different materials on the same object?
+* Do we have a need for relief mapping, etc?
+* How do screen-space techniques like fog, glow, and bloom fit in?

 ## Other Material Systems